TvonSween/sem-one/Use-Case-1.md

 ## Success Condition:

--The statistician successfully views a complete list of countries sorted by population from largest to smallest.
+- The statistician successfully views a complete list of countries sorted by population from largest to smallest.

 ## Failed Condition:
 - The statistician is unable to retrieve the list due to system errors, data unavailability, or network issues.